mprat/practicepython/_posts/2017-04-02-36-birthday-plots.md

 You can immediately see that the US government spending has been steadily increasing, reaching a peak in January 2017.

 So learning how to make plots will help you become better at displaying and communicating information, both to yourself and to others.

+## Plotting libraries in Python

+If you are looking for a plotting library in Python, you have two main options: [matplotlib](http://matplotlib.org/) and [bokeh](http://bokeh.pydata.org/en/latest/).
+Today I want to discuss bokeh, because I think it will become more popular in years to come.

+Many Python developers (and especially data scientists and researchers) will tell you that the most commonly used plotting library in Python is [matplotlib](http://matplotlib.org/).
+I myself was a matplotlib user for many years - the integrations with Python data libraries are great, and migrating from the MATLAB plotting environment to matplotlib is easy.
+But a friend introduced me to bokeh and I was hooked ever since.
+Because it is based on D3.js, the visualizations look smooth and professional.

+There is no one "best" plotting library - you should use whichever one feels and looks better for you.
+But for the rest of this post, I'll talk about how to use bokeh to make a basic plot.

 ## Installing bokeh